 Douglas J Aveda Institute

 Located in East Lansing, this school's hands-on program is comprised of 600 hours of training in make-up application techniques and skin care treatments.
 Students also learn business skills that are beneficial to licensed skin estheticians.
 There are additional Michigan Aveda Institute locations in Ann Arbor, Grand Rapids and Royal Oak.

 This Spring Lake-based school teaches aromatherapy, along with training in make-up, massage, skin theory, hair removal, nutrition and sales.
 The program requires the completion of 400 hours, and students may attend on a full- or part-time basis.
 The start dates for this school's esthetician program are flexible.

-In Clinton Township, The Gallery College of Beauty provides 600 hours of esthetics training through demonstrations, lectures, field trips, projects and clinic practice.
+In Clinton Township, Elevate Salon Institute (formerly the Gallery College of Beauty) provides 600 hours of esthetics training through demonstrations, lectures, field trips, projects and clinic practice.
 Students begin clinic work with the public upon completion of the first quarter of the course.
 In addition to make-up techniques, students also learn about skin analysis, facials, skin care, hair removal, bacteriology and salon business practices.